AmenaNajeeb/Amena/dropdown.md

 <details open>
 <summary>Want to know more?
 Click Here</summary>
 <br>
 This is called a DropDown.
-Yes!
+<br>Yes!
 This is possible using Markdown.
+<br>You can hide some content from the user.
+<br>They can view the detailed message only when they click.
 </details>